phink

 phink coverage my_contract/

 Some HTML files should then be generated in the path you’ve configured inside your phink.toml.
-The coverage report provides a visual representation of tested code areas.
-Basically, the more green lines, the better.
-You can find below an example of the coverage report.
+The coverage report provides a visual representation of the tested code areas.
+As a rule of thumb, the more green lines you can see there, the better it is for the code.

 Green Lines: Code that has been tested.